nystrom/scsc/cesk.md

 Supercompilation is a partial evaluation technique that operates on process trees.
 At its simplest, supercompilation evaluates programs as much as possible at compile time.
 This is called _driving_ in the supercompilation literature.
 When evaluation cannot proceed from a given program state, the state is _split_ and evaluation is performed recursively.
 The supercompiler (conservatively) identifies states from which continued driving and splitting will not terminate and _generalizes_.
 This has the effect of making the process tree finite, allowing the algorithm to terminate.
 From the process tree, a program is extracted that implements the original program hopefully more efficiently.

 Supercompilation has received a lot of attention in the functional programming literature because it subsumes common optimizations like deforestation.
 It is not yet in mainstream use in any functional language because of the following practical considerations: (1) supercompilation has a large compile time compared to traditional optimization, and (2) supercompilation can generate exponentially large code.
 Attempts to address these issues have been made in other work [taming-code-explosion], but not yet applied to a functional language such as Haskell.

+Our aim in the paper is to try to present a form of supercompilation using a simpler (at least for us) abstraction than process trees, namely abstract machines.
+Using a simpler model, we believe supercompilation can be more easily explained and more easily adapted to other programming languages for which such a model exists.

+This work follows in the spirit of [abstracting-abstract-machines].

+We first describe how an abstract machine, namely a CEK machine, can be transformed into a simple partial evaluator by introducing _residual values_.
+Performing a computation step on a residual value results in another residual value.
+We then describe how we can implement generalization on top of the CEK machine, yielding a supercompiler.

+Adding state to a CEK machine yields a CESK machine.
+We show our approach can be extended to a CESK machine, describing supercompilation for a simple imperative language.

+Finally, we extend a JavaScript interpreter, implemented in a CESK style to support supercompilation for JavaScript programs.

+JavaScript is a notoriously difficult language to implement, with a complex semantics for even the simplest operations.
+However, one advantage of implementing a partial evaluator versus a interpreter is that the difficult cases can be residualized: that is, rather than implement the precise semantics for some language features, they can be ignored and left in the residual program.

+Our JS implementation uses some of the desugarings from Lambda JS [lambda-js].

 ## CEK machines